 An example of French Creole colonial architecture, the Lavalle House was built in 1805 during Florida’s second Spanish period by Carlos Lavalle and Marianna Bonifay.
 The house, furnished with authentic 18th and 19th century artifacts, recreates the early 19th century frontier lifestyle in Pensacola.
-The house include on the guided tour.

 Charles Lavalle built this house, circa 1805.
 Lavalle built the house as a two-unit rental dwelling, or duplex, but he probably never lived there.
 Some time after he sold the house in 1815, it was converted into a single family home.